CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     PermissionError: [Errno 13] Permission denied: '/nltk_data'
     ```

     We need to make the folder `/nltk_data` writable to the user running the application.
 If we come back to check the docker compose, this folder was not mentioned.
 This means that any data written on the folder, will not survive the restrt to the container image.
-The easiest way to acomplish this is to mount an [ephemeral storage](/cloud/rahti2/storage/ephemeral.md) folder (an emptyDir).
+The easiest way to accomplish this is to mount an [ephemeral storage](/cloud/rahti2/storage/ephemeral/) folder (an emptyDir).
 This is a fast temporal storage that will be deleted when the Pod is terminated, the same behaviour as with the docker compose.
 The change is the following:

     ```diff
                    protocol: TCP